nhamid289/sslpack/README.md

 # sslpack

-A package for semi0supervised learning.
+A package for semi-supervised learning.

 This package is built from Microsoft's Unified SSL Benchmark (https://github.com/microsoft/Semi-supervised-learning/tree/main) but is designed to be more transparent, more flexible and more extensible than USB.